ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.6 TSP ID Validator

-Upon receiving a request to perform data validation on TSP ID with input parameters (TSP ID), the system validate TSP ID as per the TSP ID generation logic
+Upon receiving a request to perform data validation on TSP ID with input parameters (TSP ID), the system validates TSP ID as per the TSP ID generation logic
 1. Validates if the request has the following input parameters.
    * TSP ID
 2. Validates TSP ID as per the TSP ID generation Policy